Interactive Brokers Review 2026: Pros & Cons

 Fortunately, there are no custody fees or inactivity fees at IB!

-Having no custody fee is an excellent advantage of IB compared to most other brokers.
+IB’s no custody fee advantage over most other brokers is fantastic!
 Not only do they have outstanding transaction fees, but having no custody fees is fantastic!

 You can get the current interest rate on this page.